 Weymouth & Melcombe Regis Family History

 Researching one's ancestors in the Weymouth area can be confusing, as the town and area around it are all lumped together as being Weymouth.
-Situated on opposite sides of the harbour, the two towns of Weymouth and Melcombe Regis were officially joined as a borough in 1571.
+Situated on opposite sides of the harbour, the two towns of Weymouth and Melcombe Regis were officially joined as a borough in 1571 by Queen Elizabeth I in an attempt to stop the rivalry between them.

-Parish of Weymouth: This is the area around Hope Square, Trinity Street and Trinity Road and the now named High West Street, the latter two streets both having once been the High Street.
+Parish of Weymouth: This is the area around Hope Square, Trinity Street and Trinity Road and the now named High West Street, the latter three streets having once all been part of the High Street.
 This goes up to Boot Hill (Rodwell Road).

 Parish Registers: the church at Wyke Regis, about a mile away along the Wyke Road was the Mother Church to Weymouth until 1836 when Holy Trinity church was built next to the Town Bridge.
 Entries for Weymouth people are in the registers for Wyke Regis until that time.

-Parish of Melcombe Regis: This is the area where the town centre is and the seafront/beach up as far as about the old pier/bandstand near St. John's Church, on the right hand side of the harbour.
-It includes all the streets of the town, St. Thomas Street and St. Mary Street, which were and still are the main trading streets.
+Parish of Melcombe Regis: This is the area where the town centre is and the seafront/beach up as far as about the old pier/bandstand near St. John's Church, and all the streets of the Park District.
+It includes all the streets within the town, St. Thomas Street and St. Mary Street, which were and still are the main trading streets.

 Parish Registers: Radipole was originally the Mother Church to St. Mary's Melcombe Regis (whose chapel was originally known as Christchurch) and all early entries are recorded in the Radipole register.
 Their roles were reversed with the building of a new church at Melcombe Regis in 1605, which was later rebuilt in 1817.
 Confusingly, for some time, both churches were named St. Mary's, but Radipole was renamed St. Ann's in 1927 when it once more became a parish in its own right.